Smog Check in MississippiPage Overview

 Mississippi Vehicle Safety Inspections

-In Mississippi, your vehicle is not required to pass an emissions test or smog check, but it does need to pass a safety inspection before you can renew its registration.
+In Mississippi, your vehicle is not required to pass an emissions test or smog check, but it does need to pass an annual safety inspection before you can renew its registration.

 The Mississippi Department of Public Safety (DPS) administers the Motor Vehicle Inspection Program to ensure that vehicles remain safe enough to operate on public roadways.